 - Putting callers on hold before even speaking with them.

 - Practicing cold transfers.
 Cold transfers are when you just transfer to another staff member without letting them know why the client is calling, forcing the client to repeat their reason for calling.

-- Transferring a call without verifying that the other staff is
+- Transferring a call without verifying that the other staff is going answer.

 - Leaving calls on hold too long.

 - Pushing the client for more information than they comfortably want to give.
 This practice makes it seem like you are “all about business,” not interested in the caller personally.